Training FAQ

 Q: How is the training delivered?

-The second phase will take the form of shadowing your mentor while they conduct meetings with couples/families and undertake ceremonies such as weddings, namings, and funerals.
+The second phase will involve shadowing our existing celebrants, to gain practical experience of what is involved in a range of ceremonies, such as weddings, namings, and funerals.
 The shadowing process will be adapted according to the skills, confidence and experience of the mentee.

 Q: If I am accepted to the training, will I definitely become an Agnostic Scotland Life Celebrant?

 A: Whilst this has generally been the case so far, it is important that we make sure Agnostic Scotland Life Celebrants meet our standards and adhere to our professional code of conduct.
-We have built in a mid-way assessment to ensure trainees are on track (we would work closely with anyone we were concerned about to ensure the best outcome) and trainees must complete all aspects of their training and pass their final assessment to be invited to join us.
+Out training programme is designed to be as supportive as possible, but trainees must complete all aspects of the comprehensive training process and pass their final assessment to be invited to join us.
+If this isn’t possible, trainees are welcome to use their training as Independent Celebrants.

 Q: Will I be employed by Agnostic Scotland?